douglas-gibbons/otto/src/assets/docs/discovery.md

 ### Configuring Switches

-Suppose we configure ʘttʘ to use a "discover prefix" of "homeassistant", and we publish a retained message like this:
+Suppose we configure Otto to use a "discover prefix" of "homeassistant", and we publish a retained message like this:

 * topic: `homeassistant/switch/sprinkler/config`
 * payload: `{"name": "Sprinkler system", "state_topic": "homeassistant/switch/sprinkler/state", "command_topic": "homeassistant/switch/sprinkler/set"}`